weboccult/laravel-aws-cloud-watch-logger/README.md

             /*
              *  Set your retention batchSize here...
              *  by default it will use 10000.
-             *  max batchSize is 10000, so you can not set value greater than 10000.
+             *  max batchSize is 10000, so you can not set a value greater than 10000.
             */
             'batch_size'          => env('CLOUDWATCH_LOG_BATCH_SIZE', null),
             /*